-As a continuation on our commitment of sharing stories by community members, OurSpace embarked on a second set of stories that highlight the diversity and experiences of guys who like guys.
+As a continuation of our commitment to share stories by community members, OurSpace embarked on a second set of stories that highlight the diverse sexual health experiences of young guys who like guys.

 “You DTF?”
 These are the three letters that I like seeing in text messages.
 My usual reply is one word: “Always”.
 Last time I encountered these three letters, it was from someone who failed to disclose his HIV status.
 I know it sorta freaked me out.
 I tested shortly after.
 Results came back negative.
 It made me realize that the fault wasn’t solely theirs.
 I should have asked prior to sex.
 I felt more sorry for the other guy; he panicked.